 Perhaps one could thereby draw the conclusion that the transversal process is both method and result?
 At least, it is as a method that transversality is described in the above quotation, and as such it ought to be of interest in other artistic research as well.
 If transversality can contribute to conceptualising what happens in the artistic process as well, it would be of considerable benefit – and Before Sound shows that this could be possible.

-Let us return now to the question of how artistic knowledge is constituted and to what extent it is hidden, in contrast to verbal and immediately accessible knowledge, and how it might be able to be translated.
+Returning now to the question of how artistic knowledge is constituted and to what extent it is hidden, in contrast to verbal and immediately accessible knowledge, and how it might be able to be translated.
 The question is whether it is in fact less about translating from hidden processes into visible ones and more about understanding how we can relate to various forms of human communication.
-Guattari wanted to get around what he termed the “personological” use of language in psychotherapy19, and in another essay worth reading Gregory Bateson points out that art has a communicative capacity that makes it more akin to things like spiritual experiences, intoxication and dreams.20 The challenge is not that there are different logical types of consciousness and knowledge, but how we can understand them through a communicative whole.
-It is clear that the transversal processes can play a large role, but the question remains as to whether the transversal in itself can provide us with a more rigorously formulated artistic research in which it is easier for other researchers to understand and relate to the findings, process and method, or whether it is more about an analytical method.
+Guattari wanted to get around what he termed the “personological” use of language in psychotherapy,19 and in another essay worth reading Gregory Bateson points out that art has a communicative capacity that makes it more akin to things like spiritual experiences, intoxication and dreams.20 The challenge is not that there are different logical types of consciousness and knowledge, but how we can understand them through a communicative whole.
+It is clear that the transversal processes can play a large role, but the question remains as to whether the transversal in itself can provide a more rigorously formulated artistic research in which it is easier for other researchers to understand and relate to the findings, process and method, or whether it is more about an analytical method.

-It cannot be emphasised enough that what I have simplistically termed the hidden and the visible, or the inner and outer, are not two separate paradigms for understanding, knowledge and communication.
+It cannot be emphasised enough that what I have simplistically termed the hidden and the visible, or the inner and outer, are not separate paradigms for understanding, knowledge and communication.
 Art has long been pervaded with the idea of the inner and “pure” that is sometimes contrasted with the outer “stained”.
 In such a model, the inner is idealistic, honest and transcendental, while the outer can be calculating and unreliable.
 Even if it is easy to distance oneself from this roughly hewn description, similar thoughts have had a profound influence over aesthetics.
 The inner and the outer are juxtaposed in contradiction to each other, and the pure impression – that which reaches our consciousness without passing through a phase of conceptualisation – is seen as the ideal.
 Sometimes the striving for originality – the actual source of searching for expression unsullied by consciousness – is coloured by the Enlightenment’s image of identity.
 If each individual is unique and independent, then genuine personal expression should be original.21